avislash/nftstamper/cartel/README.md

 ## TODO
 1. Integrate Vyper for better config/env parsing
-2. Allow for setting IPFS Endpoint via config/env variable
-3. Scrape MH Metadata endpoint per token from The Mutant Hounds smart contract
+2. Scrape MH Metadata endpoint per token from The Mutant Hounds smart contract
-4. Update IPFS client to parse Files/Metadata + Images
+3. Update IPFS client to parse Files/Metadata + Images
-5. Update Metadata Fetcher to fetch from either IPFS and/or Web Endpoint
+4. Update Metadata Fetcher to fetch from either IPFS and/or Web Endpoint
 5. Consider refactoring and abstracting both to lib